Where to stay in Munich – First time, Oktoberfest and more options

 - Schwabing: a few years back was the place to be for nightlife.
 It has changed so much.
 What is still the same is the great location, next to Englisch Garden, and the lovely architecture all around, a true bohemian quarter.
-There are still plenty of bars and restaurants, but not for a crazy late-night.
-They are more on a boutique size, more for a couple getaway than a bachelor party.
+There are still plenty of bars and restaurants, but not for a crazy late night.
+They are more boutique size, more for a couple’s getaway than a bachelor party.
 And so romantic, too.

 - Haidausen: this is a residential area of Munich that is off the beaten path.
 I lived here for a long while and I loved it.
-Lots of boutique bars, little garden areas, hidden cafes hard to find even by the locals LOL.
-It is a quiete area after all and you won’t be in the heart of Munich.
+Lots of boutique bars, little garden areas, and hidden cafes that are hard to find even by the locals LOL.
+It is a quiet area after all and you won’t be in the heart of Munich.
 For this reason, I would suggest a stay here only on a 2nd or even 3rd visit.

-Let’s get now down to more details for each neighborhood, with the best, and worst, of the area.
+Let’s get now down to more details for each neighbourhood, with the best, and worst, of the area.

 Altstadt – Best place to stay in Munich overall